 Data Management and Equipment Disposal

-The Information Technology (IT) Branch supports Members and their staff with constituency office data management and the disposal of computer hardware and hard drives following a hardware failure.
+The Information Technology (IT) Branch supports Members and their staff with constituency office data management and the disposal of computer hardware and hard drives following a hardware failure or upgrade.

 DATA BACKUP AND RESTORATION